QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

 \subsection{Quantum Bit Self-Attention Score Matrix}

+QBSASM, mathematically a matrix with QLS as elements, is a byproduct of the QSAN execution process to mirror the change in attention distribution before and after training.

-The procedure for solving the quantum circuit for a single new word vector only is given by Eq. (\ref{QSA}).
-The solution process for all word vectors is redescribed by the matrix as follows:
+It is known that the solution procedure for a single new output only is given by Eq. (\ref{QSA}).
+By analogy, the solution procedure for all outputs is depicted by the matrix form as follows: